Ayush-Kanoje/Google_Clone/README.md

  Dynamic Google Clone
 ======================
-Try to make a search and you will directly get direct to the main web search of your entered topic.
+Search and you will be able to directly access the main web search page for your entered topic 🔍.